harness/developer-hub/docs/chaos-engineering/features/chaos-infrastructure/introduction.md

 	- /docs/chaos-engineering/technical-reference/architecture/kubernetes
 ---

-This topic introduces you to chaos infrastructure, its types, why it is important and how it can be used.
+This topic introduces you to chaos infrastructure, its types, why it is important, and you can use it.

 ### What is a chaos infrastructure?